HISTORY OF PASCO COUNTY

 Young, a native of Pasco County who has served on the board for 20 years, has her office at the old courthouse, along with a few other government staff.
 The county commission meeting room is on the second floor, where old- timers still remember court being held.

 An old bandstand, built about 1925 at a corner of the courthouse lawn, adds to the down- home flavor of the courthouse square.
 The bandstand was built after famed bandmaster John Philip Sousa visited Dade City.
 A citizens group rallied to raise money to erect the brick structure in hopes Sousa would return.
+[The bandstand was built in 1924.
+The Banner seems not to mention a visit by Sousa. -jm]

 He never did.
 But the bandstand remained as a podium for musicians and speech makers.